graygnuorg/sargon/README.md

   If docker connection is not authenticated, use this string as the user name.

+* `ACL`

+  A list of ACL entries stored in [JSON format](#user-content-storing-acls-in-the-configuration-file).
+This list will be appended to the list [obtained from LDAP](#user-content-acls) before final sorting of entries, or used alone if LDAP database is disabled or is unreachable.
+This makes it useful for storing [default policies](#user-content-default-policy).

 ## The `ldap.conf` file

 After reading its main configuration file, *sargon* scans the LDAP